Apache Cassandra connection

 Projects

-- Data Refinery (Watson Studio or Watson Knowledge Catalog)
+• Data Refinery (Watson Studio or IBM Knowledge Catalog)

-- DataStage (DataStage service).
+• DataStage (DataStage service).
 See Connecting to a data source in DataStage.
-The Apache Cassandra (optimized) connection for DataStage gives you increased performance and more features such as before and after SQL statements, sparse lookup, and rejects links.
-However, you cannot use the "(optimized)" connection outside of the DataStage service.
+The Apache Cassandra (optimized) connection gives you increased performance and more features such as before and after SQL statements and reject links.
+However, you cannot use the Apache Cassandra (optimized) connection outside of the DataStage service.

-- Notebooks (Watson Studio).
-Use the insert-to-code function to get the connection credentials and load the data into a data structure.
+• Notebooks (Watson Studio).
+Click Read data on the Code snippets pane to get the connection credentials and load the data into a data structure.
 See Load data from data source connections.

 Catalogs